NEET/JEE Coaching Scholarship

 Answer:

-Copper and aluminium wires usually employed for electricity transmission because they have low resistivity and they are good conductors of electricity.
+Copper and aluminum wires are usually employed for electricity transmission because they have low resistivity and they are good conductors of electricity.

-Before moving on to the board exam, students must know the types of questions which may be asked from Electricity class 10 ncert solutions.
+Before moving on to the board exam, students must know the types of questions that may be asked from Electricity class 10 NCERT solutions.
 The following types of questions are commonly found in the exam:

 Also, check - NCERT Solutions for Class 10 Maths